Theme

 Ai2 web-agent angle

-The notable angle is the combination of web interaction and multimodal reasoning inside the broader Molmo family, which makes it easier to place within current agent research.
+It brings together web interaction and multimodal reasoning inside the broader Molmo family, which makes it easier to place within current agent research.

 Availability